 So, how can you make your website mobile-friendly?
 Start by making sure that the text of your mobile version is laid out well and is easy to read.
 Text that’s too close or too small can impede your website’s SEO performance.
 Consider including a viewport meta tag so that your site resizes to fit any device screen automatically.

 Next, pay attention to your page loading speed.
 Loading speed is also an important ranking factor, which makes it an important SEO strategy as well.
 Some ways to improve your site’s load times include reducing server response times, minifying code, and reducing image size.
+These pointers were all applicable if you’re using a premium or cheapest website builder when you’ve created your own site.

 7. Submit a Sitemap to Google Search Console